Skip to content

 8. Incident Response Plan

 Establish a written plan for responding to a security event.
-This plan must include procedures for assessing and containing the incident, notifying affected clients and regulators as required, and documenting lessons learned to prevent recurrence.
+This plan must include procedures for assessing and containing the incident, notifying affected clients and regulators as required by state breach notification laws, and documenting lessons learned to prevent recurrence.
+For guidance on structuring this plan, see our resource on ransomware protection for tax practices.

 9. Reporting

 Report regularly on the status of the security program to your governing body.
-For sole practitioners, this means a documented annual self-review.
-For firms, partners or managing members must receive a written update at least annually confirming the program's status and any changes made.
+For sole practitioners, this means a documented annual self-review with signed attestation.
+For firms, partners or managing members must receive a written update at least annually confirming the program's status, any incidents that occurred, and changes made to the security program.

 Common PTIN WISP Mistakes That Expose Tax Preparers to Risk